returnandrisk/meucci-python/README.md

 # Python Code for Meucci Blog Posts
 Including my original code and some ports of Attilio Meucci's Matlab code.

+## Instructions
+Save the files to a folder on your PYTHONPATH

 ## The MIT License (MIT)
 Copyright (c) 2016 Peter Chan (peter-at-return-and-risk-dot-com)